 Even though it doesn’t sound like much, this is one of the coolest quick service dining experiences at the Magic Kingdom as you feel like you’ve been transported back in time about a hundred years somewhere on the Mississippi River.

-What to Get: Betty’s Buttery Biscuit BBQ Sliders is one of our favorite counter service meals in the park.
+What to Get: One of our favorite counter service meals in the park is Betty’s Buttery Biscuit BBQ Sliders.
 The meat is tender and served up on a buttery biscuit makes it even more incredible.
 We also like the house-made cajun chips served with it, a perfect accompaniment.

 6. Cosmic Ray’s Starlight Café (Tomorrowland)